-The employers agreed that there should be no retrandument for medicalisation but workers should agree for retraining or transfer.
+The employers agreed that there should be no retrenchment for modernisation but workers should agree for retraining or transfer.
 This was agreed.

-In case of regetiating Council agrees that after all efforts there are some suprlus and identifies then they may be responded but should be paid one month's wages for even what of service.
+In case the negotiating Council agrees that after all efforts there are some suprlus and identifies them they may be retrenched but should be paid one month's wages for each year of service.

-But in respect or establishments employing less than 250 employees in sich a turnover of \$.5 cropes the existing rate of companies be paid.
+But in respect of establishments employing less than 250 employees or with a turnover of Rs.5 crores the existing rate of compensation be paid.